abduladoni/parkingsystem/README.md

 ## How to run the project
 After cloning this repository run the following maven command from the root directory to get started

+Change the following properties in application.properties file according to your environment
+- report.location=C:\\personal\\projects\\reports

 mvn -U clean package spring-boot:run

 The application can be accessed on port 8080